7Block Labs

 Assumptions:

-• 1 GB = 1024 MB; bandwidth prices apply to both ingress and egress.
+• Just a quick note: 1 GB is actually 1024 MB, and the prices for bandwidth cover both ingress and egress.

-• You will put a CDN in front of the dedicated gateway to reduce origin egress.
+• We’re going to set up a CDN in front of the dedicated gateway.
+This way, we can cut down on the origin egress.

 Example A: NFT drop, image + metadata, first 30 days